 A liability for an asset retirement obligation is recognized in the period in which it is incurred and is initially measured at fair value.
 The offset to the liability is capitalized as part of the carrying amount of the related long-lived asset.
 Changes in the liabilities due to revisions to estimated future cash flows are recognized by increasing or decreasing the liabilities with the offsets adjusting the carrying amounts of the related long-lived assets, and may also require immediate adjustments to amortization expense in the consolidated statements of income.
 Upward revisions in the amount of undiscounted estimated cash flows used to record a liability are discounted using the credit-adjusted, risk-free interest rate in effect at the time of the change.
-Downward revisions in the amount of undiscounted estimated cash flows used to record a liability are discounted using the credit-adjusted, risk-free rate that existed when the original liability was recognized.
+Downward revisions in the amount of undiscounted cash flows used to record a liability are discounted, risk-free rate that estimated cash flows used to record a liability are discounted, risk-free rate that existed when the original liability was recognized.